Phased Restart - Faculty and Staff

 Parkside Athletics competitions

-- In conjunction with decisions made by NCAA Division II and the Great Lakes Intercollegiate Athletic Conference, all Parkside Athletics competitions have been postponed through at least Jan.
+- In conjunction with decisions made by NCAA Division II and the Great Lakes Intercollegiate Athletic Conference, Parkside Athletics has started competition as of Jan.
 1, 2021.

 - Stay up-to-date by visiting ParksideRangers.com.